 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more Expert Answers

 - Hookahs.
-Centers for Disease Control and Prevention. http://www.cdc.gov/tobacco/data_statistics/fact_sheets/tobacco_industry/hookahs.
-Accessed May 8, 2012.
+Centers for Disease Control and Prevention. https://www.cdc.gov/tobacco/data_statistics/fact_sheets/tobacco_industry/hookahs/index.htm.
+Accessed Oct.
+21, 2022.